thiago4go/dapr-workshop/docs/challenge-3/dotnet.md

 apiVersion: dapr.io/v1alpha1
 kind: Subscription
 metadata:
-  name: pizza-store-subscription
+  name: pizza-storefront-subscription
 spec:
   topic: order
   route: /events
   pubsubname: pizzapubsub
 scopes:
-- pizza-store
+- pizza-storefront
 ```

-This file of kind `Subscription` specifies that every time the Pub/Sub `pizzapubsub` component receives a message in the `orders` topic, this message will be sent to a route called `/events` on the scoped `pizza-store` service.
-By setting `pizza-store` as the only scope, we guarantee that this subscription rule will only apply to this service and will be ignored by others.
-Finally, the `/events` endpoint needs to be created in the `pizza-store` service in order to receive the events.
+This file of kind `Subscription` specifies that every time the Pub/Sub `pizzapubsub` component receives a message in the `orders` topic, this message will be sent to a route called `/events` on the scoped `pizza-storefront` service.
+By setting `pizza-storefront` as the only scope, we guarantee that this subscription rule will only apply to this service and will be ignored by others.
+Finally, the `/events` endpoint needs to be created in the `pizza-storefront` service in order to receive the events.

 ## Install the dependencies